Create Excel Templates for Crosstab Reports

 This entry will show the minimum and maximum dates found in the output of the worksheet and include it in the header information.

-The template field name codes must first exist in the Crosstab design’s Row Headers or in the DT_FACILITY table.
+The template field name codes must first exist in the Row Headers of the Crosstab Configuration or in the DT_FACILITY table.

 The placement of these fields is the key to getting them to populate.
 They do not necessarily need to be placed inside the page footer or header; however, they must be placed above the row header columns.